Pokémon Horizons: Liko and Roy's Departure - Review

 Console: Nintendo Switch

 Shantae is the flagship series, the mascot, of developer WayForward.
 Hitting store shelves for the GameBoy Colour in 2002, the original game was met by critical praise yet sold poorly.
-The GameBoy Advance had already been out for a year at that point and while I can see the logic in making your game for the console with the bigger install base, the GBA completely overshadowed anything GBC related.
+The GameBoy Advance had already been out for a year and while I can see the logic in making your game for the console with the bigger install base, the GBA completely overshadowed anything GBC related.

 Let's dive in!